Rouble eases from 15-month peak, COVID-19 measures in focus

 The central bank is widely expected to raise rates for the sixth time so far this year on Friday as it struggles to rein in inflation, its main area of responsibility.

-Higher rates can pose headwinds for economic growth, but they are positive for the rouble as they increase the investment appeal of high-yielding rouble instruments.
+Higher rates are positive for the rouble as they increase investment appeal of high-yielding rouble instruments but can pose headwinds for economic growth.

-The finance ministry sold all 20 billion roubles ($281.70 million) worth of 2031 OFZ bonds on offer on Wednesday to demand of 39 billion roubles.

 The rouble is also expected to get support from month-end tax payments that boost demand for the currency.